Current Newsletter

 [2] Bureau of Labor Statistics, https://www.bls.gov/news.release/cpi.nr0.htm

-[3] University of Michigan, http://www.sca.isr.umich.edu/
+[3] University of Michigan, https://www.sca.isr.umich.edu/